-Within the AO model configuration screen, you can scroll to zoom in and out of the model using the mouse.
+Within the program model configuration screen, you can scroll to zoom in and out of the model using the mouse.
 You can also click and drag the model, or use the arrow keys to pan across the screen.

 Survey models include the NPS Survey, Customer Satisfaction Survey, and Generic Survey models.
 They each contain optional components that can be Enabled/Disabled, as well as a Conditional Wait option, that controls the amount of time that must pass before the next message in the email chain is sent based on set conditions.
 Some models also have a Set Timer section that controls the time interval before the next message is sent automatically.
 Each of these models has a Survey Settings page that controls what survey is sent as part of the outreach.

 Certain emails within a model, such as the “Head’s up” and “Thank you” emails within the NPS model, can be enabled and disabled depending on the needs of the user.
 To enable or disable these components, click the Yellow Diamonds in the model.
 Then select ON/OFF.
 Disabled emails are gray, and turn blue when enabled.

 Conditional Wait is represented by a dark blue octagon.
 Clicking Conditional Wait allows a user to control how much time has to pass before a Reminder Email is sent to the recipient, or an Escalation Email is sent to the CSM, and how often these emails should be sent.
 The amount of time can be configured in Days, Hours, or Minutes.